JohT/code-graph-analysis-pipeline/domains/java/summary/report.template.md

 ## 7. Dependency Spread

-Shows how many distinct artifacts each internal module is depended on by (spread), and vice versa.
-Highly spread dependencies are critical infrastructure modules.
+How many distinct artifacts each internal module is depended on by (spread) and vice versa.
+Highly spread = critical infrastructure.

 ### 7.1 Spread per Dependency (most used by others)